kubes2020/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+- class <name> extends React.Component, constructor(), super(), this.state = ()

 2. Describe the different phases of the component lifecycle.

+- mount, update, un-mount

 3. Demonstrate an understanding of class component lifecycle methods.

+- The mount is when the page first loads, it loads state and attaches it to the class object, loads render, then checks for componentDidMount() calls.
+If state or props are updated, then componentDidUpdate() will be triggered.
+When componentWillUnmount() then all events listeners should be canceled.

 4. Define stateful logic.

+- It's state that is stored in a component that also handles the logic controling the state.

 5. Describe how to test a React component with React Testing Library.

+- rend the app, declare a variable with a screen.get to capture what you want, then fireEvent to change it, the assert something with expect.
+Arrange/Activate/Assert

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.